Fraunhofer-IESE/Daccord/docs/Realisierung/Architekturkonzept/decomposition.md

         - create log entry for any arbitrary operation;
         - retrieve log entries.

 - The <kbd>Participant Service</kbd> component maintains a record of existing participants, including data providers and data consumers, within the <kbd>Platform Core</kbd>.
+    - Exposed functionalities:
-Its functionalities include create, update, select, and delete participants (which are informed by the <kbd>Platform Core</kbd>.
+        - create, retrieve, update, and delete participants (which are informed by the <kbd>Platform Core</kbd>).

 ![first decomposition](images/diagram_decomposition-2.svg)
-s

 # Behavior